T-Duality Selection of a Disformal Effective Metric in String Gas Cosmology: Flatness and Horizon Growth

+The curvature dilution on approach to the self-dual point is governed by $\gamma(\alpha)$, which grows linearly with the disformal coupling, $d\gamma/d\alpha=1+\sqrt3\approx2.73$ (with $\gamma_0=2+2/\sqrt3\approx3.15$ at $\alpha=0$).
+The coupling thus makes the suppression rate \emph{parametrically controllable}; consistent with the caveat below, the exponent~\eqref{eq:gamma} measures what the controlled weak-coupling phase \emph{can} achieve and thereby bounds the work left to the transition.

-Following the VSL flatness logic of Albrecht and Magueijo~\cite{Albrecht1999}, one defines $\epsilon\equiv\Omega-1 = -kc^2/(a^2H^2)$: a rapid decrease in $c$ suppresses the curvature term relative to the critical density.
-In the present model this mechanism operates dynamically from the ansatz.
-As $t\to t_0$, $c\to 0$ while $(aH)^2$ grows; numerically, $c^2/(aH)^2$ decreases with a log-derivative that is negative and accelerating toward $t_0$.
+Following the effective-metric flatness logic often associated with varying-cone models~\cite{Albrecht1999,Barrow1999,BarrowMagueijo1999}, one defines $\epsilon\equiv\Omega-1 = -kc^2/(a^2H^2)$: a rapid decrease in $c$ suppresses the curvature term relative to the critical density.
+In the present model this mechanism operates \emph{dynamically} from the ansatz.
+As the self-dual regime is approached within the controlled interval, $c$ decreases while $(aH)^2$ grows; numerically, $c^2/(aH)^2$ decreases with a log-derivative that is negative and accelerating toward $t_0$.
 Over $t/t_0\in[0.85,0.95]$, the suppression factor decreases by $3.6\times10^{-4}$ ($\alpha=1$), $1.9\times10^{-5}$ ($\alpha=2$), and $9.9\times10^{-7}$ ($\alpha=3$).
-Thus $\Omega-1$ is suppressed within the controlled regime, at a rate growing with $\alpha$.
-Barrow and Magueijo showed this drives toward quasi-flat attractors~\cite{Barrow1999,BarrowMagueijo1999}; whether it fully resolves flatness here depends on physics through the self-dual transition~\cite{MoffatCrit1999,ClaytonMoffat1999,Magueijo2009}.
+Thus $\Omega-1$ is driven toward zero within the controlled regime, at a rate growing with $\alpha$.
+We stress, however, that the strongest suppression accrues as $t\to t_0$---i.e.\ as the weak-coupling description itself degrades---so the firm, controlled statement is the milder suppression over earlier, fully controlled times; the $t/t_0\in[0.85,0.95]$ values are indicative of the trend rather than an established resolution of the flatness problem.
+Whether it fully resolves flatness here depends on physics through the self-dual transition~\cite{Magueijo2009}.